 Creagh has run several rowing tours in Australia.
 Organized the Sydney Harbour Rowing Tours in 2015 and 2016.
 This involved taking three Coastal Quads 982 km from Noosa to Sydney, touring on the harbour for 4 days and entering the boats with other Sydney based coastal boats in the “Bridge to Beach Race”.
 The race is run over 11km from the Harbour Bridge to Manly Beach.
 In 2015 Rowers encountered strong winds and tides plus 3-4 metre pacific rollers while passing the heads.
 In 2016 conditions were much better and Coastal Rowing Australia won their race in record time.

-Creagh has run several tours and races in several coastal rowing endurance races.
+Creagh has run several tours and several coastal rowing endurance races.
 He is a co–founding member of Coastal Rowing Australia.
 He is pictured here in Italy.

 In the future, CRATA is anticipating that coastal rowing will attract younger rowers seeking the challenge of Beach Sprint Racing and the longer Coastal Endurance Challenge Races.

 In just 14 years Australia has established a growing fleet of over 37 boats.
 Clubs, Schools and individuals have purchased these boats and many hundreds of rowers have experienced the excitement and safety that coastal boats offer in challenging sea conditions.
 FISA are now looking at ways to make Coastal Rowing an Olympic sport.
 Rowing Australia has established a working group to examine the strategies needed to grow and develop the sport throughout Australia and embrace it within mainstream rowing.